Allopathic and Osteopathic Residents Perform Similarly on the Orthopedic In-Training Examination (OITE)

 Journal of surgical education

 allopathic residents; oite; orthopedic in-training examination; osteopathic residents; resident education; stigma

-Gomez, Carolina; Ranson, Rachel; Gianakos, Arianna; Miskimin, Cadence; and Mulcahey, Mary K, "Allopathic and Osteopathic Residents Perform Similarly on the Orthopedic In-Training Examination (OITE)."
-(2023).
-Health Sciences Education Research.
-Paper 360.
+Gomez, Carolina; Ranson, Rachel; Gianakos, Arianna; Miskimin, Cadence; and Mulcahey, Mary K., "Allopathic and Osteopathic Residents Perform Similarly on the Orthopedic In-Training Examination (OITE)" (2023).
+GW Authored Works.
+Paper 2352.

 School of Medicine and Health Sciences Resident Works